What Bash Scripting Is and Why Server Administrators Rely on It

 done

 This loop restarts each service in the list sequentially.
-You can build more dynamic lists using command substitution.
+You can build more dynamic lists using command substitution to generate the items automatically.

 for domain in $(cat /etc/nginx/sites-enabled/*.conf | grep server_name | awk '{print $2}' | sort -u); do